 • Enhance connections to and along the waterfront

-The South Central Waterfront Area (SCWA) encompasses 97 acres bounded by South First Street on the west, Blunn Creek to the east, Lady Bird Lake on the north, and East Riverside Drive and East Bouldin Creek on the south.
-Click here for more information and a map of the area.
+The South Central Waterfront (SCW) encompasses 97 acres located just south of downtown and bounded by South First on the west, Blunn Creek to the east, Lady Bird Lake on the north, and East Riverside Drive and Bouldin Creek on the south.
+Here is a large (36 x48) map of the area.

-Stay Informed: All stakeholders and citizens are invited to stay informed by using the following resources:
+All stakeholders are invited to stay involved by using the following resources:

-Sign up on this page (top left side of the page) to receive e-mail updates on the Initiative and invitations to attend public meetings.
+Subscribe: Sign up on this page (top left side of the page) to receive e-mail updates and invitations to public meetings.